The Duchess of Cambridge returned to a favorite designer for this year’s Trooping the Colour events.

 More from The Telegraph’s coverage:

-Savannah, seven, appeared unimpressed by her cousin Prince George’s noises during the national anthem, clamping her hand firmly over his mouth to keep him quiet.
+Savannah, seven, appeared unimpressed by her cousin Prince George’s noises during the national anthem, shushing him to keep him quiet.

 When that didn’t work, Savannah clamped her hand over George’s mouth.

 The Duchess wore a new dress by Alexander McQueen.